 Dr Ioanna Iordanou is a Senior Lecturer in Human Resource Management (Coaching and Mentoring).
 Her area of expertise is coaching in education, ethics in coaching, and executive coaching.
 She is particularly interested in coaching as a developmental tool in Management Learning.
 She currently serves as Associate Editor for Coaching: An International Journal of Theory, Research and Practice and Research Consultant for the European Coaching and Mentoring Council (EMCC).

-Peter Jackson is a Senior Lecturer.
+Peter Jackson is Senior Lecturer and Deputy Director of the International Centre for Coaching and Mentoring Studies.
 His research focuses on sense-making, the body and the intersubjective nature of the coaching interaction.
 He has a strong interest in the methodological challenges of understanding how people work in the coaching session.

 Dr Carmelina Lawton Smith is a coaching and development specialist who combines her lecturing role on the MA in Coaching and Mentoring Practice with consultancy.
 She has helped a number of organisations set up and manage coaching or mentoring schemes, and run assessment centres to evaluate coaching skills.
 She regularly designs and delivers short courses and CPD sessions to enhance coaching and mentoring skills, with recent topics including positive psychology and resilience in leadership.

-Dr Adrian Myers is a Senior Lecturer at Department of Business and Management.
-Adrian is Programme Lead for the MA programme.
-He teaches on coaching and mentoring programmes and additionally, strategic and change management.
-Adrian’s research interest is in the dynamics of the coaching process.
-He is an occupational psychologist and associate fellow of the British Psychological Society.
-In addition to his teaching and research commitments, Adrian works externally in the professional development of coaches and in other training, coaching and consulting contexts.
+Dr Adrian Myers is a Senior Lecturer in the Department of Business and Management.
+Adrian is the Subject Coordinator for the MA in Coaching and Mentoring Practice.
+He teaches on coaching and mentoring programmes and additionally, change management.
+Adrian’s primary research interest is in the dynamics of the coaching process.
+He is a chartered occupational psychologist and an associate fellow of the British Psychological Society.
+In addition to his teaching and research commitments, Adrian works externally in the professional development of coaches and in other leadership training, coaching and coaching supervision.